-- Mission Statement;
+- Mission Statement:

-- Caring For Each Other Statement;
+- · Caring For Each Other Statement;

-- Staff and Student Handbooks;
+- Staff and Parent Handbooks;

 - Positive Behaviour Policy.

-Students displaying signs of behavioural or emotional difficulties (EBD) will be brought to the attention of the SEN team for further discussion.
-Mild EBD can be managed at BISL and the Class Teachers/Form Tutors and the SENCo are responsible for distributing and collating behaviour checklists and monitoring forms.
-A Pastoral Support Programme exists for Secondary students.
+Students displaying signs of behavioural or emotional difficulties (EBD) will be brought to the attention of the Director of the Student Welfare (DSW) team for further discussions on appropriate provision and support required to address the difficulties.
+The ClassTeachers/Form Tutors and the DSW are responsible for putting together individual behaviour and monitoring student progress.
+Wellbeing program is available to support students with emotional difficulties.